Over the years Macquarie bank has become a leading force for financial solutions in Australia and worldwide.

 Understanding interests on your Macquarie Bank credit card

 Payments made to your Macquarie Bank credit card account are based on the calculation of a minimum monthly spend amount.
-Payments are allocated to your account based on the priorities that different kinds of transactions receive.

 How is Macquarie Bank credit card interest calculated?